shawnmckinney/wicket-sample/README.md

 4. *Notice that there is no security enabled for this app*

 -------------------------------------------------------------------------------
-## How to enable security in wicket-sample app:
+## How to enable security in the wicket-sample app
  Follow the instructions here: [README-ENABLE-FORTRESS.md](README-ENABLE-FORTRESS.md)